 HR teams dedicated to building a solid and diverse talent pipeline will mostly acquire that talent through testing platforms and focused job boards that attract culturally diverse applicants.

 HR teams must begin to see non-traditional work schedules as the new norm as more workers look for telecommuting positions and remote working options.
 With proximity to the office premises becoming less of a barrier to recruitment, traditional hiring activities will evolve to accommodate the new trend.

-Talent-acquisition professionals can now afford to cast their nets far and wide in search for the best candidate for open positions.
+Talent acquisition professionals can now afford to cast their nets far and wide in search of the best candidate for open positions.
 HR teams should also incorporate remote options and flexible work schedules to attract the kind of candidates who will add the most value to the organization.